idealparable/BibleQ/DidLazarusWriteJohn.md

 But if a human shows signs of intelligence, those who use that objection will cry foul.

-Most analyses aren't thorough!
+"*Most* analyses aren't thorough!
 They're short articles I can read in five minutes!
 You should write a book!
 Which I won't read!

+"When the question is complex, we simply have no place in our culture for ever solving those puzzles!
+Not soundly, logically!

+"Just accept my fallacies!
+It's easier!

 "You're <u>not</u> con<u>form</u>ing to our <u>prob</u>lematic <u>cul</u>ture.<br>
 "So a<u>round</u> you I <u>see</u> a lot of <u>circ</u>ling <u>vul</u>ture."